agvar/Deep_Learning_Text/README.md

 ## Description

 The project was created as part of the Springboard Machine Learning Bootcamp capstone project.
-It predicts the sentiment ( positive, negetive,neutral ) on real-time tweets ,read using the tweepy API with a python Producer process.The tweets are pushed into a Kinesis data stream from where a a consumer python process reads thm and calls the prediction API to predict the sentiment.
+It predicts the sentiment ( positive, negetive,neutral ) on real-time tweets ,read using the tweepy API with a python Producer process.The tweets are pushed into a Kinesis data stream from where a python Consumer process reads them and invokes the Tensorflow Serving API to predict the sentiment.
-The API is a TensorFlow Serving application that uses a BERT model and a classifier layer on top to make predictions.
+The TensorFlow Serving application uses a BERT model and a classifier layer on top to make predictions.
 The response predications are displayed on a Streamlit dashboard to depict trends.
 The twitter topic to be used when pulling tweets can be configured ,along with the number of tweets to be pulled, at a time.
 The raw tweets and the predictions are stored on AWS S3 as json files